The future of connected vehicles lies with 5G

 5G is where car connectivity is driving, but automakers need to plan and strategize the best way to reach the goal.
 In addition to knowing how 5G is becoming the future of autonomous vehicles, automakers will benefit from learning how:

 - Artificial Intelligence (AI) is impacting the automotive industry

 - Combined technologies will transform the auto industry into a digital services business

 - OEMs are reducing warranty/recalls costs and powering new business models by collecting and analyzing car sensor data to get closer to the drivers

 - Service Providers are driving new usages, improving TCO and user experience by offering both telematics and consumer services on a single SIM-card

-If you’re attending TU-Automotive Detroit, and want to hear more about intelligent connectivity and how 5G, IoT and AI will all play an important role, be sure to stop by a panel discussion featuring Juergen Daunis, Ericsson’s VP Global Sales Connected Vehicles at 4:55pm on June 5.
-The panel also includes executives from Verizon, Orange Business Services and IBM Global Business Services.
+If you’re attending TU-Automotive Europe, and want to hear more about intelligent connectivity and how 5G, IoT and AI will all play an important role, be sure to stop by a panel discussion featuring Juergen Daunis, Ericsson’s VP Global Sales Connected Vehicles at 14:50-15:20 on October 29.
+The panel also includes executives from SMMT, EPAM, and MakoLab.

-As you meet new challenges and opportunities, Ericsson can provide everything you need to easily build, integrate, manage and monetize your connected vehicle ecosystem.
-We’ve been connecting vehicles for almost 10 years and support more than three million connected vehicles on the road with our Connected Vehicle Cloud.
-To learn more about our approach to the connected car, and how we are making connectivity easy, visit us at TU-Automotive Detroit.
+As you meet new challenges and opportunities, Ericsson can provide a trusted connected vehicle solution that enable flexible innovation for your connected vehicles. .
+We’ve been connecting vehicles for almost ten years and support more than four million connected vehicles on the road with our Connected Vehicle Cloud.
+To learn more about our approach to the connected car, and how we are making connectivity easy, visit us at TU-Automotive Europe.
 Not attending the event?
 Reach out to us to chat.